bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 Setting Rules Using an Array
 ============================

-Before moving on it should be noted that the rule setting function can be passed an array if you prefer to set all your rules in one action.
+Before moving on it should be noted that the rule setting method can be passed an array if you prefer to set all your rules in one action.
 If you use this approach, you must name your array keys as indicated::